-Keep the area clean and dry for 5 days, after which time your child can have a bath or shower.
-Do not use bubble bath until your child's wound is completely healed.
-If the area becomes dirty or wet in the meantime, clean with water, but do not rub the wound.
+Keep the area clean and dry for 2 days, after which time your child can have a bath or shower.
+Do not use perfumed bubble bath or shower gel until your child's wound is completely healed - this usually takes about 2 weeks.
+If the area becomes dirty or wet in the meantime, clean it with water, but do not rub the wound.

-Please let us know if you are concerned about your child following the operation, in particular if you notice:
+Please let us know if you are concerned about your child after the operation, in particular if you notice:

-- any redness or swelling

-- bleeding or leaking from of the wound

-- new or increased pain not relieved with regular analgesia (pain relief)

-- your child has a fever (high temperature).
+- any redness or swelling - bleeding or leaking from of the wound - new or increased pain not relieved with regular analgesia (pain relief) - your child has a high temperature fever (this could be a sign of infection).

-Stitches/Dressing
+Stitches/dressing

-The wound may have a small dressing that can be removed after 5 days.
+The wound may have a small dressing which can be removed after 5 days.
 Any stitches your child has will usually be hidden under the skin.
 They are dissolvable and will gradually disappear over the next few weeks.